cometbft/cometbft/spec/consensus/reactor/reactor.md

 #### Non-requirements
 - Non-duplication
-    - Gossip itself can duplicate messages, so the State layer must be able to handle them, for example by ensuring idempotency.
+    - GOSSIP itself can duplicate messages, so the State layer must be able to handle them, for example by ensuring idempotency.